September 20, 2025

 Moral Seriousness.
 A rigorous account of evil and a disciplined communal ethic are necessary.
 Marcion refused superficial treatments of either.

-These recognitions do not entail dualism, docetism, or the alteration of Luke and Paul.
+These recognitions do not entail dualism, docetism, or the alteration of Luke and Paul to rupture Jesus from the context of Israel, the Law, and the Prophets.

 Limited Premises, Illicit Conclusions